hungcuongqn86/ngx-charleft/README.md

 ```

 Add it to your [template]:
-You need add ngModel for input
+You need add ngModel to input
 ```
 <input [(ngModel)]="mod.title"
          name="title"